Cedric Bixler-Zavala: Personal life

 Bixler-Zavala's life has been heavily impacted by the deaths of people who have been in close association with him, several of which have become themes for his lyrics.
 Jimmy Hernandez, bass player for Los Dregtones, died of cancer in 1994.
 The year after, the original drummer for At the Drive-In, Bernie Rincon, died by suicide.
 In 1996, a close friend and band-mate of Bixler-Zavala's, Los Dregtones bassist Julio Venegas, also died by suicide.
 The story behind the Mars Volta's first album De-Loused in the Comatorium was loosely inspired by "life and death of Julio Venegas".
 During the following year, two of his bandmates of the group The Fall on Deaf Ears, Laura Beard and Sarah Reiser, died in a car accident.
 In May 2003, their sound manipulator and longtime friend of Bixler-Zavala and Omar Rodríguez-López, Jeremy Ward, was found dead of apparent heroin overdose.
 In October 2014, Isaiah "Ikey" Owens, former bandmate and keyboardist for Bixler-Zavala's previous bands De Facto and the Mars Volta (the latter from 2001 to 2010), was found dead in Puebla, Mexico, while on tour with Jack White.
 Owens was 39 years old and his cause of death was later confirmed to be a heart attack.

-Bixler-Zavala endorsed 2020 presidential candidate Bernie Sanders and denounced the support of Joe Biden by his former Foss bandmate and 2020 presidential candidate Beto O'Rourke.
+Bixler-Zavala praised his former Foss bandmate Beto O'Rourke after O'Rourke lost the 2018 United States Senate election in Texas to Ted Cruz, expressing hope that O'Rourke would run for president in the future.
+During the 2020 Democratic Party presidential primaries, Bixler-Zavala endorsed Bernie Sanders and criticized O'Rourke's endorsement of Joe Biden; O'Rourke had also been a candidate in the primaries before suspending his campaign.
 In response to a fan on Instagram who said that O'Rourke's support of Biden "bummed me out bad", Bixler-Zavala said "me too."